-Gives you the best of both advantages: fast performance by striping data across all drives; data protection by dedicating a quarter of each drive in a four-drive system to fault tolerance leaving three-quarters of the system capacity available for data storage.
+A four-drive system provides fast performance by striping data across all drives, while also offering data protection by dedicating a quarter of each drive to fault tolerance, leaving three-quarters of the system capacity available for data storage.

-Delivers very high I/O rates by striping RAID 1 (mirrored) segments.
-This RAID mode is good for business-critical database management solutions that require maximum performance and high fault tolerance.
-A system set to RAID 10 yields half the total capacity of all the drives in the array.
+The RAID 10 mode delivers high I/O rates by striping RAID 1 (mirrored) segments, making it ideal for business-critical database management solutions that require maximum performance and high fault tolerance, but it reduces the total capacity to half of all the drives in the array.

 Step 1.
 Select a NAS server and start recovering.

 Download and install Deep Data Recovery on your Windows 11/10 64-bit computer.
-When you open this software, select "NAS Recovery".
-All the NAS servers will be automatically listed, choose your target NAS device and click "Scan".
+Open the software, select "NAS Recovery", and it will automatically list all NAS servers; choose your target NAS device and click "Scan".

 Step 2.
 Enable SSH service on the NAS server.

-Go to "Control Panel > Terminal & SNMP" to check the "Enable SSH service" box.
-Then view and remember the port for remote access open Deep Data Recovery and click "Next".
+To enable remote access, go to the "Control Panel > Terminal & SNMP" and check the box to enable the SSH service.
+Note the port number for remote access, then proceed with Deep Data Recovery by clicking "Next".

 Step 3.
 Connect to the NAS server remotely.